openwisp/openwisp-utils/README.rst

 ``openwisp_utils.admin.CopyableFieldsAdmin``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-An admin class that allows us to change admin fields to read-only fields and provides an improved user experience for copying and pasting the field content.
+An admin class that allows to set admin fields to be read-only and makes it easy to copy the fields contents.

 Useful for auto-generated fields such as UUIDs, secret keys, tokens, etc.

 ``openwisp_utils.admin.UUIDAdmin``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-An admin subclass of ``CopyableFieldsAdmin`` with ``uuid`` as a copyable field, which is kept for backward compatibility and convenience, since many models show ``uuid`` as the only copyable field.
+This class is a subclass of ``CopyableFieldsAdmin`` which sets ``uuid`` as the only copyable field.
+This class is kept for backward compatibility and convenience, since different models of various OpenWISP modules show ``uuid`` as the only copyable field.

 ``openwisp_utils.admin.ReceiveUrlAdmin``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^